Bill Tancred: Sport

 Having represented his county, he competed in the Eastern Counties and rose quickly to domestic prominence.
 His first international vest for Great Britain was in 1964 against the Benelux Countries in Ghent.
 Although proud of his British and European and Commonwealth achievements, Tancred has made it clear that the pinnacle of being an athlete is to compete at the Olympic games, and in interviews recalls getting a letter signed by the Duke of Edinburgh, telling him that he had been selected to represent Great Britain in the 1968 Olympics.
 He took his father, mother, friends and siblings for a meal to celebrate.
 As a young athlete, he recalls being awestruck at the Olympics.
 He saw Bob Beamon set the long jump record, recalled talking to athletes about a new high jump method called the Fosbury flop, witnessed the Black power salute of the American sprinters and found himself competing against his idol, Al Oerter, already the three time Olympic discus champion who won his fourth gold medal in Mexico, which he reportedly said was one for each of his daughters.
 Of his own performance, Tancred has said that he felt he ought to have thrown better but a combination of over training and lack of experience in such a big arena as the Olympics were his downfall.
 The discipline of waiting long periods between throws was something he had not appreciated and found hard to reconcile to a more explosive approach that he employed.

-One of the nineteen occasions that he broke the British record was at the AAA championships in 1972 where he received a tracksuit, sponsored by Nationwide as a prize.
-However, he was not permitted not wear the tracksuit at AAA events due to the rules around sponsorship.
-On one occasion, whilst wearing Adidas shoes he broke the British record, and so pleased were the promoters of Adidas that one said, "I’m going to give you some money for this because you’ve earned it.
-I’m going to put £20 in your pocket".
-He recalls this, tongue-in-cheek, as his first professional pay.
+One of the nineteen occasions that he broke the British record was at the 1972 AAA Championships in Crystal Palace, where he won a windproof jacket as an event prize with the sponsors name on it (Nationwide Building Society).
+However, he was not permitted to wear the jacket at AAA events due to the strict rules about sponsorship.